MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 ![fasten the Y-Axis Anti-Backlash Nut to the bottom of the XY plate using M5x16mm BHCS](../img/y_axis_assembly/y_axis_step_9.png){: .shadow}

+!!! note "Anti-Backlash Nut Accessibility"
+    When the machine is fully assembled, the rear of the Y-Axis Anti-Backlash Nut is almost impossible to access due to its proximity to the main column.
+To aid in making preload adjustments to the Y-Axis once the machine is assembled, you should fully tighten the brass lead-screw nut that faces the main column - this is the one installed on the 'square' face of the Anti-Backlash nut rather than the round face which will point towards the operator.

+    Once fully assembled, moving the table to Y=0 (so the rear of the table is against the main column) will allow you to access the front screws to adjust Y-Axis preload using a long, ball-end hex wrench.

 ---

 Fasten the X-Axis Anti-Backlash Nut to the top of the XY plate using M5x16mm BHCS.